ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 It's really cool to see [Ena](https://osu.ppy.sh/users/13799949) back in the Project Loved scene, as they present: [Odo](https://osu.ppy.sh/beatmapsets/1585559#mania/3843786)!

 To me, [Ena](https://osu.ppy.sh/users/13799949)'s charts represent a lot of what the challenges of chordjack charts present to you.
 A great example would be how this chart in specific requires a lot of control, stamina, and reading ability.
-While it starts off with some streams, it immediately throws you with many chordjacks that could really startle you if you don't pay attention.
-Control is an essential part of this chart because of the different transitions that are here, wherein you have to go from jumps, hands, and even quads all around the chart.
-Not to mention, there's also different sets of jumptrills in different areas of this chart, which could easily also decrease your stamina.
+While it starts off with some streams, it immediately throws you many chordjacks that could be really startling if you don't pay attention.
+Control is an essential part of this chart because of the different transitions that are here, wherein you have to switch between jumps, hands, and even quads all around the chart.
+Not to mention, there are also different sets of jumptrills in different areas of this chart, which could also easily decrease your stamina.

-Speaking of which, this chart is 3 minutes and 21 seconds long, and with very few breaks, this could really be a daunting task to be consistent on.
-With already a difficult challenge on control and stamina, your reading will definitely be affected as well.
-Honestly, this chart has so many interesting parts all around, and I'm sure everyone is looking forward to see what the top scores in this chart are!
+Speaking of which, this chart is 3 minutes and 21 seconds long, and with only a few breaks, it could really be a daunting task to be consistent on.
+With an already difficult challenge of control and stamina, your reading will definitely be affected as well.
+Honestly, this chart has so many interesting parts, and I'm sure everyone is looking forward to see what the top leaderboard scores will be!
 Oh, and let's not forget, if you think 1.0x is too easy, there are rates up to 1.4x on this chart.

 Are you looking forward to more stamina-draining chordjack charts in the future?
-Then I say that it's about time this gets onto Project Loved with your vote!
+Then I say that it's about time this gets into Project Loved with your vote!

 [![](/wiki/shared/news/2025-04-20-project-loved-april-2025/521804.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})